Quantum Secret Sharing Rates: Conclusion

 \section{Conclusion}

 In this work, we introduced an information-theoretic framework for quantum secret sharing over noisy broadcast channels and defined the corresponding QSS capacity.
 By translating the QSS access structure to a compound quantum channel with an informed decoder, we showed that the QSS capacity equals the quantum capacity of the induced compound channel, leading to a regularized coherent-information characterization, which fundamentally differs from the classical secret sharing characterization.
 A key feature of the model is that secrecy follows directly from the no-cloning theorem once reliable reconstruction is ensured.

-Future work includes the design of explicit and efficient QSS schemes approaching capacity, and extending our approach to other cryptographic primitives such as bit commitment \cite{hayashi2022commitment}, oblivious transfer \cite{yang2025quantum}, and authentication \cite{farre2025entanglement}.
-Further extensions include continuous-variable settings and quantum sharing of classical secrets \cite{hillery1999quantum}.
+Future research directions include the design of explicit and efficient QSS schemes approaching capacity, extension of our approach to other cryptographic primitives such as bit commitment \cite{hayashi2022commitment}, oblivious transfer \cite{yang2025quantum} and authentication \cite{farre2025entanglement}, continuous-variable settings, and quantum sharing of classical secrets \cite{hillery1999quantum}.